My flesh and my heart may fail,

 Cities of Refuge

-1 When the Lord your God cuts off the nations whose land the Lord your God is giving you, and you succeed them and dwell in their cities and in their houses, 2 you shall set apart three cities for yourselves in the midst of your land, which the Lord your God is giving you to possess.
-3 You shall prepare the way, and divide the borders of your land which the Lord your God is causing you to inherit into three parts, that anyone who kills a man unintentionally may flee there.
+1 When the Lord your God destroys the nations whose land the Lord your God is giving you, and you dispossess them and dwell in their cities and in their houses, 2 you shall set apart three cities for yourselves in the midst of your land, which the Lord your God is giving you to possess.
+3 You shall prepare the way and divide the borders of your land which the Lord your God is causing you to inherit into three parts, that anyone who kills a man unintentionally may flee there.

 4 This is the case of the man who has killed someone who shall flee there and live: Whoever kills his neighbor unintentionally and without malice— 5 as when a man goes into the forest with his neighbor to chop wood and his hand swings the ax to cut down the tree, and the head slips from the handle and hits his neighbor so that he dies—he shall flee to one of these cities and live.
 6 Otherwise, the avenger of blood might pursue the killer while hot anger is in his heart and overtake him, because the way is long, and strike him mortally, even though he was not worthy of death, because he did not hate him in the past.
 7 Therefore I command you to set apart three cities for yourselves.

 8 If the Lord your God enlarges your border, as he has sworn to your fathers and gives you all of the land which he promised to give to your fathers.
 9 and if you keep all of these commandments which I am giving you today and do them, to love the Lord your God and to always walk in his ways, then you shall add three cities more for yourselves, in addition to these three.
 10 This is so that innocent blood will not be shed in the midst of your land which the Lord your God is giving you as an inheritance, leaving blood guilt on you.